baslr/qemulib/README.md

-Qemulib: library to control qemu for groovy and nodejs
+Library to control qemu for groovy and nodejs
 ===

 ### Overview

-The main goal was to have a consistent, simple api to use qemu.
+The main goal was to have a consistent, simple api to launch virtual machines and control qemu.
 Here is the result:

 ```javascript
   qemu  = require('qemu')